samfeldstein/notebook/content/notes/coding-with-ai.md

 In any case, the point of programming languages is to make it easier to communicate with computers.
 What could be easier than communicating in plain English?
 So programming with AI feels like the natural next step.

----

-## Building with AI is disatisfying
+## Building with AI is dissatisfying

 Writing code by hand is satisfying, I think because it gives me the sense of accomplishment that comes after doing something hard.
 Having a bot write the code for me removes that sense of accomplishment, even if whatever it wrote was my idea.